jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 Flying Wilco as cargo was costly, but with the benefit of hindsight, I’m very glad we didn’t have another option and that we had assistance during the process.
 In addition to being less stressful, there are a number of benefits that come with working through an agency, keep reading.

-## Getting the right crate for you dog
+## Getting the right crate for your dog

 If your dog is travelling cargo, it _has_ to travel in a wooden crate.
 If your dog is travelling in the hold it has to be in a IATA approved plastic crate.
 If, like us, you switch things up every couple of years, this is a little frustrating as our dog now has two impossibly large crates.
 One plastic (for fights within the EU) and one wooden (for international flights).
 The wooden crate will be provided through your travel agency, I recommend sticking with their standard crate.
 The requirements for the plastic crate differs depending on the airline, but they’ll most likely have a detailed spec of their requirements on their website.